 QSpot provides vital services to this under-served community including education, advocacy, and support for LGBT youth, LGBT seniors, parents and families of LGBT, individual and group mental health counseling, 12-step recovery groups, transgender support group, internships, HIV support, job resource center, book club, women’s discussion group and more.
 QSpot is also a meeting place for other LGBT organizations and individuals looking for a welcoming place to hold important professional and personal events.

 QSpot is home to QFEST New Jersey LGBT Film and Digital Media Festival, NJ’s only LGBT film festival, which strives to support and promote LGBT film & digital media, the individuals who create it, and the people and stories they highlight.

-QSpot LGBT Community Center has been organized as a 501(c)3 non-profit organization since July 1, 2005.
+QSpot LGBT Community Center (known officially as Jersey Shore Community Center Project) has been organized as a 501(c)3 tax-exempt non-profit organization since July 1, 2005.
 Joe D’Andrea, an Asbury Park resident, along with MaryAnn Vitiello, James Nappi, Brent Pawlecki and others, established the organization with the goal of opening an LGBT community center where services for residents could be provided.
 Tragically, within six months of its founding, D’Andrea suddenly died.

 Since then, the Board of Trustees has stayed true to the founders vision, using an all-volunteer, grass roots, community-based model, QSpot began offering programming to support the LGBT community through a series of outreach initiatives.
 These initiatives have grown into the services the agency offers today.